mvrzan/flex-internal-agent-chat/README.md

 Run `twilio flex:plugins --help` to see all the commands we currently support.
 For further details on Flex Plugins refer to our documentation on the [Twilio Docs](https://www.twilio.com/docs/flex/developer/plugins/cli) page.

+## Things to document

+Conversation API dependencies
+In order to create a Conversation for the internal agent chat, specific Conversation roles' permissions have to be updated.
+Specifically, the `admin` `service` role's permissions have to be elevated to allow for `createConversation` permission.

+LiveQuery limitations
+There is no clean up process in place!

+## Potential ToDos

+User feedback in case you are unable to create new Conversations

+## Known issues

+Fix a bug where you can send multiple attachment when doing upload and drag&drop